George L. Thurston III

 George Lee Thurston III (October 1, 1925 – March 20, 2001) was an investigative reporter and writer.
 He worked in broadcast television, newspapers, radio and book writing, editing and publishing.
 Around 1957, Thurston and three fellow members of the Florida Capital Press Corps wired the state House and Senate chambers for sound so that broadcast reporters could include original audio in their newscasts.
 Thurston was the first broadcast reporter to cover the Florida Legislature year-round.
-His 50-plus-years long journalism career included covering local, state and federal government, politics, crime and corruption, genealogy, amateur radio (his call letters were W4MLE (which he clarified by saying "Washing 4 Muddy Little Elephants," referring to his four children), and camping, canoeing and fishing.
+His over 50-year-long career in journalism included covering local, state and federal government, as well as politics, crime and corruption, genealogy, amateur radio (his call letters were W4MLE, which he clarified by saying "Washing 4 Muddy Little Elephants," referring to his four children), and camping, canoeing and fishing.

-Thurston's off-camera interests also included all of those things, in addition to history, electronics and technology (he was an early adopter before it was a thing) and science.
-Growing up in rural Culpeper, Va., Thurston kept a lab in his mother's attic where he would dissect frogs and other animals and teach himself chemistry.
-It apparently paid off.
-After earning the equivalent of a GED, George won a full scholarship to William and Mary College after acing a chemistry competition.
+Thurston's off-camera interests also included history, electronics, technology, and science.
+Growing up in rural Culpeper, Virginia, Thurston kept a lab in his mother's attic, where he would dissect frogs and other animals and teach himself chemistry.
+After learning chemistry and earning the equivalent of a GED, Thurston won a full scholarship to William and Mary College after acing a chemistry competition.
 But journalism tugged at him and he followed in the footsteps of four previous generations.

 While pursuing his journalism career, Thurston became a well-versed genealogist and conducted extensive research about his family's ancestry, eventually keeping track of it in a computer program called AskSam.
 His early research was documented through a comprehensive hard-copy cataloguing system using index cards.
 Thurston often wrote for Ancestry long before it became Ancestry.com; his articles focused on teaching readers how to conduct their own genealogy research.
 George loved talking about family history and helping others with their research.
 He wrote about the Rodenberry / Rodenbery family as well as other families.
-And if you'd sit with him and listen, he loved talking about his own ancestors, including those who immigrated from England to America on the Mayflower; his distant relative, Prudence Crandall, who was the first in the country to establish a private school for black females; and how he was the fifth consecutive generation of journalists in the Thurston family tree.
+He also loved talking about his own ancestors, including those who immigrated from England to America on the Mayflower; his distant relative, Prudence Crandall, who was the first in the country to establish a private school for black females; and how he was the fifth consecutive generation of journalists in the Thurston family tree.